What are the advantages of single-sex education for GIRLS?

 Expanded educational opportunity

-The single greatest benefit of girls-only education is the greater educational opportunity girls enjoy in the all-girls classroom.
-At every age, girls in girls-only classroom are more likely to explore "non-traditional" subjects such as computer science, math, physics, woodworking, etc. This finding is extraordinarily robust, having been replicated in every age group from kindergarten through college, and in every country where researchers have examined this question, including the United States, the United Kingdom, Australia, New Zealand, Thailand, Jamaica, Iceland, and Kenya.
+Arguably the single greatest benefit of girls-only education is the greater breadth of educational opportunity which girls enjoy in an all-girls classroom.
+At every age, girls in girls-only classroom are more likely to explore "non-traditional" subjects such as computer science, physics (or the primary school precursors to the physical sciences), woodworking, etc. This finding is extraordinarily robust, having been replicated in every age group from kindergarten through college, and in every country where researchers have examined this question, including the United States, the United Kingdom, Australia, New Zealand, Thailand, Jamaica, Iceland, and Kenya.
+Click here for more information about the advantages of the gender-separate format for girls specifically in computer science.

 One explanation for the fact that girls at single-sex schools are more likely to explore non-traditional subjects, then, might be that the single-sex classroom encourages girls to be daring, to try things that they might otherwise not try.
 Another explanation is that girls in the girls-only setting have more freedom to explore non-traditional subjects.
 Imagine that you're an 8th-grade girl, trying to decide what courses to sign up for in 9th grade.
 You're choosing between an advanced Spanish class and a computer programming class.
 You visit both classes.
 The Spanish class is very familiar: basically the same thing you've been doing for that past several years.
 The computer programming class at the coed high school, you notice, has 18 boys and one girl.
 The boys are loudly boasting about how much they know and how proficient they are at computer programming.
 Which class will you choose?